nitawa/dll-howto/README.md

 - **B**: Here, we use the DEF approach and omit the use of ``__declspec``.
 We implement a definition file (``B.def``) in which we put the symbols associated with the functions we want to export/import to the DLL.

-  Note that writing this file can be a bit tricky, as the symbols are extracted from the ``dumpbin`` command applied to the ``B.obj`` object file.
+  Note that writing this file can be a bit tricky, as the symbols are extracted from the ``dumpbin`` command applied to the ``B.lib`` file.

 - **C**: CMake provides the macro ``CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS`` which, if set to ON, automatically generates the associated DEF file.